top of page

 • NorthPark will provide a comprehensive road network through the project area.
 Specific road realignments are requested through a general plan amendment that will take into account development that has occurred since the original plans were adopted, as well as the topography and natural features of the site.

-A traffic impact analysis has been prepared for NorthPark and will be made available for review when available on this website.
+A traffic impact analysis has been prepared for NorthPark and is under review by the City of Phoenix.

 Traffic Impact